 - Have ready a 9-inch round oven dish (ceramic or glass) or an 8x11 rectangular baking dish.

-- If using store-bought blackberry pie filling, you only have to open the can and dump it in the dish, spreading it to cover the bottom.
+- If using store-bought blackberry pie filling, you only have to open the cans and dump them into the prepared dish, spreading to cover the bottom.

-- Mix blackberries with sugar and lemon juice in the baking dish or in a separate medium bowl and then transfer to the dish.
+- Mix 5 cups blackberries with 3 tablespoons brown sugar and 2 tablespoons lemon juice in the baking dish or in a separate medium bowl and then transfer to the dish.

-- Stir the cornstarch with the water in a small bowl or cup until completely dissolved.
+- Stir 2 tablespoons cornstarch with ¼ cup water in a small bowl or cup until completely dissolved.

-- Drizzle into the berry mixture and stir to integrate.
+- Drizzle over the berry mixture and stir lightly to integrate.

 For the topping:

-- Pour the melted butter over the cake mix in a medium bowl and stir until you have a crumbly mixture.
+- Pour ½ cup melted butter over 2 cups (370g) cake mix in a medium bowl and stir until you have a crumbly mixture.
 It might be floury in parts, and that is fine.

 - Sprinkle over the blackberries.
 It will not cover it completely, and that is fine.
 Don't stir it and mix it with the berries.